My Principles For Understanding The World

 These are my rules for life and these are my principles for decoding reality:

 * We’re all locked in an iron cage together and nobody is coming to save us.
-To survive, you want to become as strong as possible because you never know what someone else will do.
-The most important task for a nation-state is to survive.
+To survive, you as an individual and as a nation want to become as strong as possible because you never know what might happen and possessing strength is the best way to survive.

 * “Anti-Semitism is as natural to Western civilization as anti-Christianity is to Jewish civilization, Islamic civilization and Japanese civilization.”
 (Maj.
 Kong)